The verdicts are in

-We’ve also seen some speculation that a mobile version of the RTX 2080 is on the way, and while previous speculation pointed to it launching by the end of 2018 – we have our money on it launching early on in 2019.
-Either way, if they’re nearly as powerful as Nvidia claims the desktop versions are, we’re going to see some extremely powerful gaming laptops very soon.
+As for the mobile versions, there’s been some speculation that a mobile version of the RTX 2080 is on the way, and while we’ve heard ‘by the end of 2018’ thrown around a few times, we’re guessing it’ll launch in early 2019.
+Either way, if they’re nearly as powerful as the desktop versions, the best gaming laptops are going to be out of this world.

 Nvidia Turing price

 For starters, The Nvidia Quadro RTX GPUs are much more expensive, which should come as no surprise for high-end chips such as these.

 - Nvidia Quadro RTX 8000: $10,000 (£7,830, AU$13,751)

 - Nvidia Quadro RTX 6000: $6,300 (£4,935, AU$8,660)

 - Nvidia Quadro RTX 5000: $2,300 (£1,800, AU$3,160)

 Of course, these are graphics cards meant for commercial work in the visual effects industry

 For more consumer-focused cards, the prices seem to have risen, as well.
 The Nvidia GeForce RTX 2080 Ti seems to be taking the place of Nvidia’s past Titan cards, whereas the other cards seem to fall in line with the 10-series cards.

 The prices for the announced cards is as follows: